Test Your Quit Smoking IQ

 Correct Answer: C - While quitting products almost always prevail against placebo quitters inside clinical trials, they have failed to prevail against cold turkey quitters in nearly every real-world quitting method survey conducted to date.
 Why?
 First, placebo isn't a real quitting method.
 Second, clinical trials were not blind as claimed.
 They were loaded with experienced quitters who had become experts at recognizing exactly how their withdrawal syndrome felt.
 Would you have been able to tell if your nicotine-gum was instead a nicotine-free placebo?
 So could they.
 Clinical trials measure participant frustrations and satisfaction, not product worth.

-C. ... chemical dependency upon smoking nicotine is a mental illness and disease that is as real and permanent as alcoholism.
+C. Chemical dependency upon smoked nicotine is a mental illness that is as real and permanent as alcoholism.

-Correct Answer: C - Full acceptance that nicotine dependency is a disease that cannot be cured helps protect quitters against relapse.
-It teaches us that, for the balance of life, one will always be too many and a thousand never enough.
-As with the alcoholic being unable to have just one sip, dependency acceptance also helps simplify the rules to comfortably living the remainder of life nicotine-free.
+Correct Answer: C - Full acceptance that while nicotine dependency can be fully arrested, that it is permanent, helps protect against relapse.
+It teaches us that, for the balance of life, one jolt of nicotine will always be too many while thousand won't be enough.
+Like the alcoholic being unable to have just one sip, dependency acceptance also helps simplify the rules to comfortably living the remainder of life nicotine-free.
 In fact, there is really only one rule ... no nicotine just one hour, challenge and day at a time!

 8. Which statement is false?